How I Keep A Green, Vegan Kitchen

 Do you know which animal-derived, eco-unfriendly ingredients might be sneaking around in your kitchen cabinets?
-If the answer is “no”, don’t despair.
+If the answer is “no,” don’t despair.
 You’re not alone!
-Most people are surprised to learn that there might be whey (that’s milk curd runoff) hiding in their paper towels, or that their hand soap is harboring tallow (that’s rendered fat), or that there’s lanolin (sheep’s wax) lurking in their upholstery polish.
+Most people are surprised to learn that there might be whey (that’s milk curd runoff) hiding in their paper towels, or tallow (rendered fat) skulking in their hand soap, or lanolin (sheep’s wax) lurking in their upholstery polish.

 Animal by-products are a direct result of the factory farming machine, and that’s why ethical and environmentally-minded individuals, regardless of diet or lifestyle, are making the move towards natural, plant-based products.

 In my own home, I keep an eco-friendly, cruelty-free kitchen.
 It took a bit of research and a bit of reconfiguring to get all set up, but now it’s just as easy as vegan pie.
 Quite a bit cheaper, too!
 Here’s how I do it: